-So, if you are in the market searching for monitors with at least HDMI ports, here are some of the best ones.
-From gaming monitors to monitors for home or office, we have tried to cover all of them.
+So, if you are searching for monitors with multiple HDMI ports, here are some of the best ones.
+From gaming monitors with multiple inputs to budget dual HDMI monitors for home and office, we have tried to cover all of them.
+But before that –

 If you are looking for a monitor for casual gaming or media consumption, you can check Dell’s S3219D.
 It sports a VA panel with QHD (1440p) resolution.
 With its impressive color contrast levels and vivid colors.
-It’s sure to enhance your gaming as well as bingeing experience.
-What's more, the refresh rate of 75Hz is just about enough to give a gentle nudge to your games.
+It’s sure to enhance your gaming and bingeing experience.
+The refresh rate of 75Hz is just about enough to give a gentle nudge to your games.

-Furthermore, the Dell S3219D has decent input lag performance with only about 4ms of delay.
+Furthermore, the Dell S3219D has a decent input lag performance with only about 4ms of delay.

-The serious gamers will love what the Acer KG271 Full HD monitor brings to the table.
-The crux of this budget monitor is its faster TN display, which gives a superior experience with competitive style games.
+Serious gamers will love what the Acer KG271 Full HD monitor brings to the table.
+The crux of this budget monitor is its faster TN display, which gives a superior experience with competitive-style games.
 Plus, it also comes with AMD FreeSync technology to up your gaming experience if your computer has a supporting graphics card.
 For tighter budgets, the refresh rate is quite decent.

-One noticeable thing about this 27-inch monitor is its stylish stand and the matte coating, which reduces screen glare.
-And well, the gamer (or the movie buff) in you must already know how important this feature is in the long run.
+One noticeable thing about this 27-inch monitor is its stylish stand and matte coating, which reduces screen glare.
+The gamers (or the movie buffs) already know how important this feature is in the long run.